Custom Board Game Box

 Magnetic Flip-Top Boxes for Board Games & Collector’s Editions

-This box style is good when the packaging is part of the product value.
-For cost-driven games or lightweight card sets, it is often more box than needed.
+This style works best when packaging adds value.
+For cost-driven or lightweight card games, it’s often more than necessary.

 Drawer (Slide) Boxes for Card Games & Premium Decks